Pyrophyllite: Meaning, Properties and Uses

 Notable localities of the mineral include Australia, Italy, Switzerland and the United States.
 Collectible specimens usually come from North Carolina, while the yellow variety is usual for Gundagai, New south Wales.

-See also Black Diamond: Properties, Meaning and Uses
+See also Biotite: Properties, Characteristics and Uses

 Meaning and properties of the pyrophyllite stone